Ninhache/NeoSnake/README.md

 ## Final Idea

-_that will change sometimes..._

 This game is a competitive snake game that requires skill to master.
-It's inspired by [Trackmania](https://www.ubisoft.com/fr-fr/game/trackmania/trackmania) and [Happy Wheels](https://fr.wikipedia.org/wiki/Happy_Wheels), where the primary goal is "speed".
-In this game, the objective is to be the fastest at consuming all the fruits in various scenarios.
+It's inspired by [Trackmania](https://www.ubisoft.com/fr-fr/game/trackmania/trackmania) and [Happy Wheels](https://fr.wikipedia.org/wiki/Happy_Wheels), where the primary goal are "speed" and "skills".

 I also encourage players to express their creativity by designing and sharing their own levels with the community.

 This is the final concept chosen after considering various ideas from previous brainstorming sessions.

-## Brainstorm Ideas

-**Ideas :**

-- a snek...
-- Obstacles / Enemies
-- Different skins (+ custom)
-- Boosts (Speed / Growth / ?)
-- Solo / Multi

-**_Vibing_ Ideas :**

-- Mods (that you can write in random languages to modify the game ?)
-- Score handling/Leaderboard (+ anti cheat lol)
-- Multiplayer / Multiple Snake ?